 - Yes, it is vital.
 You can't afford medical treatment costs yourself if the worst happens while travelling abroad.

-- Unfortunately, no. Even though European Health Insurance Card is nice to have, it does not cover everything.
+- Unfortunately, no. Even though the European Health Insurance Card is nice to have, it does not cover everything.
 You also need to protect your belongings by purchasing travel insurance.

 - How do I know what my travel medical insurance covers?